teambit/docs/docs/essentials/bit-components.md

 ### Independent components

 Bit Components are self-contained and independent from any specific codebase.
-To ensure each component can be independently developed, versioned, and collaborated on Bit models a component as follows:
+To ensure each component can be independently developed, versioned, and collaborated on, Bit models a component as follows:

 <div style={{textAlign: 'center'}}>
     <img src="/img/component-contents.png" width="200" alt="Component Contents" />